 Once you’ve asked your trusted relatives and friends, turn to coworkers or employees to determine what they’ve noticed.
 They may observe that you’re at your best in the 8 a.m. staff meeting and tired out toward the end of the day, or vice versa.
 You may already suspect these things, but having the observations of an objective bystander can make a big difference.

 If you need a little help with your self-assessment, try out a productivity tracker.
 These apps reside in the background on your computer, monitoring your activities throughout the day.
-After working as you normally would over the course of several days, you can usually identify trends that show exactly when you're most productive during the day.
-You can even continue to use the technology long after you've identified your peak times, since these tools help you set goals.
+After using one for several days, you can usually identify trends that show exactly when you’re most productive.
+You can even continue to use the technology long after you’ve identified your peak times, since these tools help you set goals.

 You don’t need a special app to track your productivity, though.
 Using your daily planner, you can make notes on your energy levels over the course of each day.
 Set an alert at the top of every hour to briefly write out how productive you were over the previous hour.

 Note your energy levels and how optimistic you are about getting things done over the next hour.
 After a week or two, look back over each day’s notes and try to extract trends that can indicate your peak work times.